GouravShDev/AttendanceBot/README.md

 # AttendanceBot
 This is simple project based on Seleium.
 It opens the browser with the provided class link by user and join it at a given time.
 It currently works on Chrome Browser Only.

+### Note : Chrome browser should be closed at the scheduled time otherwise it won't work

 # Requirements
 - Selenium [-read docs to setup](https://selenium-python.readthedocs.io/)
 - Chrome Browser